 Address mental health and relationship problems with students in public or private primary and secondary schools.

-In the School Counseling option at Montana State, students take a core of counseling and human development courses while also studying aspects of counseling that are specifically connected to primary and secondary school settings.
-The program emphasis strives to provide the necessary self-awareness, knowledge and skills for School Counseling students to become competent and capable professional school counselors, while also following the rigorous standards of Council for the Accreditation of Counseling and Related Educational Programs (CACREP) and the American School Counselor Association.
+In the School Counseling major option at Montana State, students take a core of counseling and human development courses while also studying aspects of counseling that are specifically connected to primary and secondary school settings.
+The program emphasis strives to provide the necessary self-awareness, knowledge, and skills for School Counseling students to become competent and capable professional school counselors, while also following the rigorous standards of Council for the Accreditation of Counseling and Related Educational Programs (CACREP) and the American School Counselor Association.

 The prestigious Carnegie Classification of Institutions of Higher Education® ranks Montana State University among the Top 5 public, 4-year universities for Very High Research Activity with a STEM-dominant research doctoral program.